Drive webinar registrations with this webinar promotion Ebook.

 Each platform has different system requirements, so make sure to check that your computer meets the minimum requirements before joining a meeting.

 You can usually find this information on the platform's website or in their FAQ section.
-If you're still unsure, contact the platform's customer support team and they'll be able to help you out.
+If you're still unsure, contact the platform's customer support team.

-A slow or unreliable internet connection can cause issues with your audio and video quality, so it's best to run a speed test to see if your connection is up to scratch.
+A slow or unreliable internet connection can prevent you from having high-quality audio and video.
+It's best to run a speed test to see if your connection is up to scratch.

 Try a third-party speed test like Speedtest.net.
-Simply open the website in your browser and click the "Start Test" button.
+Simply open the website in your browser and click to start the test.
 The test will then run and show you your current download and upload speeds.
 If your speeds are too slow, you may need to upgrade your internet package or switch to a different provider.

-Most webcams come with HD video quality, but it's always best to check to make sure.
-If you're using an external webcam, you can usually find the video quality specifications on the product's packaging.
+Most webcams come with HD video quality, but it's always best to double check.
+If you're using an external webcam, you can usually find the video quality specifications and frame rate on the product's packaging.

 If you're using the built-in webcam on your laptop or computer, you can check the video quality in your webcam's settings.
 Alternatively, the platform you're using to host your webinar may have its own video quality settings.